dgaydukov/cert-spring5/files/spring5.md

 ###### Aop basics

 Spring aop keywords
-* Jointpoint - well-defined point during code execution (e.g. method call, object instantiation).
+* `Join point` - well-defined point during code execution (e.g. method call, object instantiation).
 In Spring AOP it's always method call.
-* Advice - piece of code that executes at particular jointpoint
+* `Advice` - piece of code that executes at particular jointpoint
-* Pointcut - jointpoint with applied advice
+* `Pointcut` - jointpoint with applied advice
-* Aspect - advice + pointcut
+* `Aspect` - advice + pointcut
-* Weaving - process of inserting aspect into code (2 types => compile(AspectJ) & dynamic(Spring AOP))
+* `Weaving` - process of inserting aspect into code (2 types => compile(AspectJ) & dynamic(Spring AOP))
-* Target - object whose flow is modified by aspect
+* `Target` - object whose flow is modified by aspect
-* Introduction - modification of code on the fly (e.g. add interface to a class)
+* `Introduction` - modification of code on the fly (e.g. add interface to a class)
+* `AOP proxy` - an object created by the AOP framework in order to implement the aspect contracts (advise method executions and so on).
+In the Spring Framework, an AOP proxy will be a JDK dynamic proxy or a CGLIB proxy.
+* `Weaving` - linking aspects with other application types or objects to create an advised object.
+This can be done at compile time (using the AspectJ compiler, for example), load time, or at runtime.
+Spring AOP, like other pure Java AOP frameworks, performs weaving at runtime.

 Spring aop can be applied only to public methods.
 If you want advice protected/private or constructors you should use compile-time weaving from AspectJ.